gafoo173/HardView/SECURITY.md

 # Security Policy

 ## Reporting a Vulnerability

-This project is a read-only hardware info tool.
-It does **not** take user input or modify system files.
-However, if you believe you've discovered a vulnerability or an unexpected behavior, please report it securely by emailing:
+If you discover a security vulnerability or unexpected behavior, please report it **privately** via email:

 📧 `omarwaled3374@gmail.com`

-Please **do not** open public GitHub issues for security concerns.
+ Do not open public GitHub issues for security-related concerns.

 ## Supported Versions

-Currently supported:
-- HardView v1.1.2 and above
+- Supported: HardView v1.1.2 and above
+- Not Supported: Versions below v1.1.2